DarthStrom/Moxie/README.md

 ## Stubbing

-First, make a mock object that adopts the Mock protocol and satisifies the type requirements for the mock.
+First, make a mock object that adopts the Mock protocol and satisfies the type requirements for the mock.

 Then in the function you want to stub you can use `value` to get the value to return.